Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Semi-analytic model

 \subsection{Density-dependent star formation}

-We implement a new density-dependent star formation prescription like that in \citet{Tonini2016}.
+We implement a new density-dependent star formation prescription equivalent to that in \citet{Tonini2016}.
 This uses the mass of cold gas above the critical density for star formation to determine how many stars are formed.
-To calculate this critical mass from the critical surface density, the original \meraxes star formation prescription, used commonly in other semi-analytic models such as \citet{Croton2006a,Croton2016}, assumed that the mass in the gas disc was evenly distributed out to a radius of $3R_{\textrm{s,g}}$.
-The \citet{Tonini2016} model improves this by assuming that the gas in the disc is exponentially distributed.
+To calculate this critical mass from the critical surface density, the original \meraxes star formation prescription, used commonly in other semi-analytic models such as \citet{Croton2006a,Croton2016}, assumed that the mass in the gas disc was evenly distributed out to a radius of $3R_{\textrm{s,g}}$, where $R_{\textrm{s,g}}$ is the scale-length of the gas disc.
+Models such as \citet{Lucia2008}, \citet{Lagos2011} and \citet{Tonini2016} improve this by assuming that the gas in the disc is exponentially distributed.
 This will result in a lower fraction of gas being above the critical density over longer periods of time, reducing the burstiness of the star formation.